Sign up for JPG+ to start using collections now!

 He died in 1889 leaving his entire estate to his wife Joan who lived in the Castle until her death in 1908.
 The immense fortune of the Dunsmuir family is reflected in the four floors of exquisite stained glass windows, intricate woodwork and fabulous Victorian era Furnishings.

-Once you’ve entered the circular room at the main entrance and paid your admission fee, your self guided tour begins.
+Once you have entered the circular room at the main entrance and paid your admission fee, your self guided tour begins.
 You will be treated to 39 rooms, most of which are furnished lavishly in the 1890s-1900s period, so enjoy the ambiance as you climb the 87 stairs to the tower.
-There you’ll see fabulous views of Victoria, the Strait of Juan de Fuca, and the Olympic Mountains.
+There you have see fabulous views of Victoria, the Strait of Juan de Fuca, and the Olympic Mountains.

 With over 20,000 square feet of interior space, the house and gardens are being restored exactly as they were originally built offering a great vacation experience for individuals and families alike.